Refugee Admissions Program for Latin America and the Caribbean

 At present, the bulk of U.S. refugee processing in the region is conducted in Cuba.
 The refugee program is a component of the U.S.-Cuba Migration Accords under which the U.S. has agreed to issue a minimum of 20,000 travel documents annually to Cubans for permanent resettlement in the United States.
 Over 4,100 Cubans arrived in the United States last year through the refugee program.
 Cubans eligible to apply for admission to the United States through the in-country refugee program under the Priority 2 (P-2) category include:

 - Forced labor conscripts during the period 1965-1968;

 - Persons deprived of their professional credentials or subjected to other disproportionately harsh or discriminatory treatment resulting from their perceived or actual political or religious beliefs; and

 - Persons who have experienced or fear harm because of their relationship – family or social – to someone who falls under one of the preceding categories.

 Cubans outside Cuba may be considered for resettlement if referred by the United Nations High Commissioner for Refugees (UNHCR) or a U.S. Embassy.

-The FY 2013 ceiling for refugee admissions from Latin America and the Caribbean is 5,000.
-Of these, the vast majority will be Cubans processed through the in-country program.
+The FY 2009 ceiling for refugee admissions from Latin America and the Caribbean is 4,500.
+Of these, the majority will continue to be Cubans processed through the in-country program.